brettchaldecott/lstacker/README.md

 * At present production instances can be exposed by port mapping onto a reverse proxy like haproxy.
 This is a recommended service for the jump box.

 ## Instastructure
 I recommend running on a minum of 4 either virtual machines or cloud instances.
 These you can allocate as you see fit in your Lstacker build file.
-If you are worried about the costs then use micro instances on EC2(They are free), you will just have to allocate more of them.
+If you are worried about the costs then use micro instances on EC2 will work, but more may have to be allocated.
 This will not cause a problem with the build process.
-If cost is not a factor than I recommend a medium instance or higher as they
+If cost is not a factor than I recommend a medium instance or higher.

 1. Install vanilla version of [Ubuntu](http://www.ubuntu.com/download/server) 16.04 onto the target virtual machines or cloud instances.
 2. Ear mark a virtual machine or instance as the master server and setup ssh access from it to the other instances.